nnn

 5) Spicy Chicken Bowl

-My favorite aspect of the heat from gochujang is the richness and slight sweetness.
+My favorite thing about the heat from gochujang is its richness and slight sweetness.
 It’s beyond just hot.
 Mix with soy sauce, a little sugar, and rice vinegar, add some chicken and sauté until glossy.
-Include some lettuce or cabbage to add a contrast in texture and temperature.
-If you are concerned about how your body will react to spice, it is best to go easier on the gochujang at first, as the spice level tends to fluctuate, and some individuals can have much stronger reactions than others.
+Also include some lettuce or cabbage to add a contrast in texture and temperature.

 6) Garlic Shrimp Bowl